 Verbal output is reduced; echolalia, perseveration (inappropriate repetition of a response), and eventually mutism occur.

 Language function deteriorates because of asymmetric (worse on left) anterolateral temporal lobe atrophy; the hippocampus and memory are relatively spared.
 Most patients present with difficulty finding words.
 Attention (eg, digit span) may be severely impaired.
 Many patients have aphasia, with decreased fluency and difficulty comprehending language; hesitancy in speech production and dysarthria are also common.
-In some patients, aphasia is the only symptom for ≥ 10 years; in others, global deficits develop within a few years.
+In some patients, aphasia is the only symptom for ≥ 10 years; in others, global cognitive deficits develop within a few years.

 Semantic dementia is a type of primary progressive aphasia.
 When the left side of the brain is affected most, the ability to comprehend words is progressively lost.
 Speech is fluent but lacks meaning; a generic or related term may be used instead of the specific name of an object.
 When the right side is affected most, patients have progressive anomia (inability to name objects) and prosopagnosia (inability to recognize familiar faces).
 They cannot remember topographic relationships.
 Some patients with semantic dementia also have Alzheimer disease.